-How might your current work contribute to the Transition movement?
+How might your current work contribute to the sustainability movement?

 I am a driver for the disabled and the elderly in S.F.
 And am going to school to be an emt.
 I just have a passion for common sense ways to meet people's basic needs that have nothing to do with the dow jones, knowing it is foolish for us to wait on governments to do it for us, because I believe they are ALL so wrapped up in their own self interest

-In what ways do you personally identify with the Transition movement?
+In what ways do you personally identify with the Sustainability & Transition movement?
 Why are you interested?

 People need clean air, water, food, clothes, shelter, adequate sleep, recreation, and community...we can do these things ourselves.
 The fact is our current mainstream society is unsustainable, meaning that it is inevitable that we need to do something different....a much more simple and common sense approach to meeting all of our needs together.
 Any sane, clear thinking person can see that this is our future...getting back to simplicity